Basilicata

-Basilicata (/bəˌsɪlɪˈkɑːtə/ bə-SIL-ih-KAH-tə, /-ˌzɪl-/ --ZIL--, /it/), also known by its ancient name Lucania (/luːˈkeɪniə/ loo-KAY-nee-ə, /USalsoluːˈkɑːnjə/ loo-KAHN-yə, /it/), is an administrative region in Southern Italy, bordering on Campania to the west, Apulia to the north and east, and Calabria to the south.
+Basilicata, (Note: (/bəˌsɪlɪˈkɑːtə/ bə-SIL-ih-KAH-tə, /-ˌzɪl-/ --ZIL--, /it/)) also known by its ancient name Lucania, (Note: (/luːˈkeɪniə/ loo-KAY-nee-ə, /USalsoluːˈkɑːnjə/ loo-KAHN-yə, /it/) is an administrative region in Southern Italy, bordering on Campania to the west, Apulia to the north and east, and Calabria to the south.
 It has two coastlines: a 30-kilometre stretch on the Gulf of Policastro (Tyrrhenian Sea) between Campania and Calabria, and a longer coastline along the Gulf of Taranto (Ionian Sea) between Calabria and Apulia.
 The region can be thought of as "the arch" of "the boot" of Italy, with Calabria functioning as "the toe" and Apulia "the heel".

-The region has a population of 529,897 in an area of 10073.32 km2.
-The regional capital is Potenza.
-The region comprises two provinces: Potenza and Matera.
-Its inhabitants are generally known as Lucanians (lucani), and to a lesser extent as basilicatesi or by other very rare terms.

-In ancient times, part of its territory belonged to Magna Graecia, subject to coastal Greek colonies (including Sybaris).
+In ancient times, part of its territory (then known as Lucania and inhabited by Lucanians, an ancient Italic population) belonged to Magna Graecia, subject to coastal Greek colonies (including Sybaris).
 Later the region was conquered by the ancient Romans.
 It was then conquered by the Byzantines, and then by the Normans around the year 1000 with the Hauteville family.
 Their presence explains the persistence of the Gallo-Italic linguistic enclaves of Basilicata.
 The area was later dominated by the Aragonese and by the Spanish.
 Subsequently, it became part of the Kingdom of the Two Sicilies, before annexation to the unified Kingdom of Italy (proclaimed in 1861) after the 1860 Expedition of the Thousand.

+Basilicata has a population of 525,281 in an area of 10073.32 km2.
+The regional capital is Potenza.
+The region comprises the province of Potenza and the province of Matera.
+Its inhabitants are generally known as Lucanians (lucani), and to a lesser extent as basilicatesi or by other more rare terms.

 Etymology

-The name probably derives from basilikos (βασιλικός), which refers to the basileus, the Byzantine emperors, who ruled the region for 200 years, from 536/552 to 571/590 and from 879 to 1059.
+The name probably derives from basilikos (βασιλικός), which refers to the basileus, the Byzantine emperors, who ruled the region for 200 years as the Catepanate of Italy, from roughly 536/552 to 571/590 and from 879 to 1059.
 Others argue that the name may refer to the Basilica of Acerenza, which held judicial power in the Middle Ages.
 During the ancient Greek and Roman eras, Basilicata was known as Lucania.
 This was possibly derived from leukos (Greek: λευκός), meaning "white", from lykos (Greek: λύκος), meaning "wolf", or from Latin lūcus, meaning "sacred wood".
 More probably, the name Lucania derived, like the forename (praenomen) Lucius, from the Latin word Lux (gen. lucis), meaning "light" (from PIE *leuk-, "brightness", also the root of the Latin verb lucere, "to shine"), which is a cognate of the name Lucas.
 Another proposed etymology is a derivation from the Etruscan word Lauchum (or Lauchme), meaning "king", which passed into Latin as Lucumo.